regisftm/owasp-toronto/demo/05-security-policy.md

 EOF
 ```

 Now let's create the policies for the microservices.
-For this we need to understand how they interact with each other.
+For this, we need to understand how they interact with each other.

-For each microservice there is a diagram, showing the other microservices that connects to it, or that it connects to, and the ports used.
-After the diagram you can find the security policy to be applied.
-Go over each of the microservice, applying the policies and observing the results on the application interface on the web.
+For each microservice, there is a diagram showing the other microservices that connects to it or that it connects to and the ports used.
+After the graph, you can find the security policy to be applied.
+Go over each microservice, apply the policies and observe the results on the application interface on the web.

 #### vote microservice